Skip to content

 Sources of citable stats: Statista (often paywalled but stats are quotable), public company earnings reports, government data, public research from B2B SaaS vendors (Notion, HubSpot, Stripe all publish quotable industry data), trade-association reports, and your own original benchmarks.

 A direct quote from a named expert outperforms a paraphrased fact.
-Princeton's study isolated quote-addition as a separate variable from citation-addition and found +30% citation lift.
+Princeton's study isolated quote-addition as a separate variable from citation-addition and found a 41% relative lift, the largest of the nine tactics it tested.
 The mechanism: quotes provide LLMs with verifiable, attributable language they can include directly in their answers.

 Strategy: interview 2-3 named experts per major article.
 Include 1-2 direct quotes per H2 section.
 Use experts with verifiable credentials (LinkedIn, university faculty page, company role).
 Anonymous "industry insiders" carry less citation weight than named quotes from Sarah Chen, VP of Engineering at Vercel.